 Parameters

-TRACING_NUM_LIST: the ID of the operator to be traced.
+TRACING_NUM_LIST: specifies the IDs of the operators to trace.

 SELECT /*+ TRACING(1) */ *